Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Experiments

 \section{Experiments}

 We use the synthetic trajectories generated by our pipeline to train small multimodal language models (SLMs) for web agent tasks.
-To ensure computational efficiency, we select 40K trajectories from the full set for training.
+To ensure computational efficiency, we select \num{40}K trajectories from the full set for training.
 We further refine this subset by filtering out trajectories that contain more than two scroll actions to mitigate potential model bias toward excessive scrolling behavior.
-Finally, we use \textasciitilde30K trajectories obtained after filtering to fine-tune multimodal language models like Phi-3.5V \cite{abdin2024phi} and Qwen2-VL-7B \cite{Qwen2VL}.
+Finally, we use \textasciitilde\num{30}K trajectories obtained after filtering to fine-tune multimodal language models like Phi-3.5V \cite{abdin2024phi} and Qwen2-VL-7B \cite{Qwen2VL}.
 For brevity, we denote the models trained on Phi-3.5V and Qwen2-VL-7B as \model-4B and \model-7B, respectively.
-To test the effectiveness of our data for web-based agentic tasks, we evaluate \model-4B and \model-7B on Mind2Web-Live \cite{pan2024webcanvas}, Multimodal-Mind2Web \cite{mind2web, zheng2024gpt}, and MiniWob++ \cite{miniwob}.
+To test the effectiveness of our data for web-based agentic tasks, we evaluate \model-4B and \model-7B on Mind2Web-Live \cite{pan2024webcanvas}, Multimodal-Mind2Web \cite{mind2web,zheng2024gpt}, and MiniWob++ \cite{miniwob}.

-\paragraph{Multimodal-Mind2Web.} Multimodal-Mind2Web is an offline web agent benchmark comprising 2K open-ended tasks spanning 137 websites across 31 domains.
+\paragraph{Multimodal-Mind2Web.} Multimodal-Mind2Web is an offline web agent benchmark comprising \num{2}K open-ended tasks spanning \num{137} websites across \num{31} domains.
 Each task comprises a sequence of actions with screenshots, action type, and HTML.
 We follow the setting in \citet{zheng2024gpt} and report element accuracy, operation F1, and step success rate (SR) as evaluation metrics.

-\paragraph{Mind2Web-Live.} Mind2Web-Live is a benchmark modified from the original Mind2Web dataset to test web agents on live websites rather than static trajectories.
-The benchmark evaluates performance using a key-node-based evaluation approach rather than using a golden action sequence, requiring valid trajectories to reach annotated ``key nodes'' across 104 test tasks in Mind2Web.
+\paragraph{Mind2Web-Live.} Mind2Web-Live is a benchmark modified from Mind2Web to test web agents on live websites rather than static trajectories.
+The benchmark evaluates performance using a key-node-based evaluation approach rather than using a golden action sequence, requiring valid trajectories to reach annotated ``key nodes'' across \num{104} test tasks in Mind2Web.
 Since Mind2Web-Live relies on real-world dynamic websites, it encounters robot detection such as reCAPTCHA, which hinders testing \cite{xu2024aguvis}.
-To address this, we select a subset of 83 test set tasks that remain consistently accessible throughout our tests.
-Following \citet{pan2024webcanvas}, we report the average step success rate, completion rate, and full task success rate (SR) on the test set.
-The average step success rate and completion rate represent the proportion of completed key nodes, using macro and micro averages, respectively.
+To address this, we select a subset of \num{83} test set tasks that remain consistently accessible throughout our tests.
+Following \citet{pan2024webcanvas}, we report the average step success rate, completion rate, and full task success rate on the test set.